Morocco flagTransportation & Infrastructure Guide · Morocco

 IDP requiredConversion needed

-Foreign licenses valid 1 year with IDP (required for non-Arabic/French).
-EU/EEA licenses accepted 1 year with translation/IDP.
-Long-term residents must convert to Moroccan license via exam/equivalence.
+Foreign licenses valid 1 year with IDP (required for non-Arabic/French licenses).
+Long-term residents must convert to Moroccan license via exam after 1 year.
+Drives on right side.